 Add reCAPTCHA to your website and it will protect you from certain types of traffic bots.

-Setting it up is fairly simple and you can easily find a guide online.
+Setting it up is fairly simple and you can follow this guide by Google.

 Exclude specific countries/regions